Congenital Breast ReconstructionConveniently located to serve Fairhope and Mobile, Alabama

 Poland syndrome is characterized by underdeveloped chest muscles (especially the sternocostal head of the pectoralis major muscle) and breast, sometimes with rib or upper extremity anomalies.
 Breast reconstruction is completed in late adolescence in severe cases with an expander and eventual implant or later with an immediate implant in milder cases.
 The underdeveloped pectoralis muscle can be reconstructed by rotating the latissimus dorsi muscle from the back which in addition to restoring muscle function, provides bulk, recreates the anterior axillary fold, and covers any implants.
 Solid silicone implants may be used to augment deficiencies of ribs, sternum, clavicle, and muscle through an incision approximately 5-8 centimeters in length.
 Drains are occasionally used for 3-5 days.
 Sutures are maintained for 1 – 2 weeks.
 Recovery is fairly rapid but strenuous activity is limited for 3 – 4 weeks.

 Pectus Excavatum, also referred to as funnel chest, is abnormal cartilage that results in a depression of the sternum and the mid-chest.
 Severe cases may displace the mediastinum and lungs, causing physiological compromise, usually presenting as exercise intolerance.
 These cases are best treated with thorough preoperative testing and bone remodeling by a cardiothoracic surgeon, either removing and inverting the sternum or placing a bar beneath the sternum to elevate the midchest.
-Cases without physiological compromise can be treated by Dr. Park for aesthetic concerns with minimal risk.
+Cases without physiological compromise can be treated by Dr. Park and Dr. Rebowefor aesthetic concerns with minimal risk.
 In females, the defect may be camouflaged with breast augmentation.
 In men and severe female cases, a solid silicone implant that is custom molded is placed through limited incisions under the skin and edges of the pectoralis muscles.

 Pectus Carinatum is characterized by abnormal elevation of the sternum, commonly referred to as pigeon chest.
 Surgical correction involves resection of excess sternum, typically by a cardiothoracic surgeon.